-To back up several files at one time, use the Microsoft[®] Windows[®] backup program preinstalled on the computer's hard disk.
-Also see "Backing up your data to CDs with Windows XP" on page 258.
+To back up several files at one time, use the Microsoft® Windows® backup program preinstalled on the computer's hard disk.
+Also see "Backing up your data to CDs with the Windows operating system" on page 222.

 HINT: Backing up all the files on your hard disk may take a considerable amount of time and multiple CDs/DVDs.
 You may prefer to use a high-capacity backup system, such as an external hard drive.